 Having lost connection with his faith, his suicide was an expression of two of these: loneliness led him to an ultimate moment of passion, in which, at the age of 37, he pointed a revolver at his chest and pulled the trigger.

 Was he really mad?
 You can conclude that if you wish, but I’m convinced you’ll be missing an important lesson if you do.
 I’m sure there are art historians, artists, and casual commentators with far more knowledge and intelligence than I who would disagree with me: he was “born mad”, he was “drunk”, he was “eccentric”, he was “damaged by religion”.
 But he didn’t consider himself to be mad, at least according to his own writings.
-I give my verdict such as it is because of the affinity I feel with the man.
+I give my verdict such as it is because of the affinity I feel with the man, who even had the same colour hair as I once had.

 I’ve dabbled in art myself over the years, and attended an art school in the UK.
 I’ve enjoyed the great galleries in London many times, and I’ve continued to paint and draw.
 But for some reason I never felt any interest in Vincent’s work until just a few years ago, when I had the good fortune to find a book about him and his work at a price I couldn’t resist.
 When I opened it at home, all the misconceptions I had about the man melted away-misconceptions fed to me by a culture which loves to paint him (excuse the pun) as a mad-man, one who never learned how to paint or draw properly, so that he’s often reduced to a comical character in the eyes of the uninformed.
 He was aware, in his own day, that many people viewed him this way: